cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ### Angular - Providers Mounting Options Change

 There is one breaking change for Angular users in regards to providers.
-In Cypress 10 we took any providers passed as part of the Mounting Options and overrode the component providers via the `TestBed.overrideComponent` API.
+In Cypress 10, we took any providers passed as part of the Mounting Options and overrode the component providers via the `TestBed.overrideComponent` API.

 In Cypress 11, providers passed as part of the Mounting Options will be assigned at the module level using the `TestBed.configureTestingModule` API.

-This means that module-level providers (resolved from imports or `@Injectable({ providedIn: 'root' })` can be overridden but providers specified in `@Component({ providers: [...] })` will not be overridden when using `cy.mount(MyComponent, { providers: [...] })`.
+This means that module-level providers (resolved from imports or `@Injectable({ providedIn: 'root' })` can be overridden, but providers specified in `@Component({ providers: [...] })` will not be overridden when using `cy.mount(MyComponent, { providers: [...] })`.